 Introduction of a Drug of Dependence Into the Body of Another Person

-Examples of Introduction of a Drug of Dependence into the Body of Another Person
+Have you been accused of Introduction of a Drug of Dependence Into the Body of Another Person?

 - You did not give anyone drugs.

 - You are legally authorised to administer the drug and the administration was lawful.

 - Did you put drugs into someone else’s body?

 - Can they prove you gave someone else drugs?

 The maximum penalty for Introduction of a Drug of Dependence Into the Body (s74 of the Drugs, Poisons and Controlled Substances Act 1981) is a fine of 30 penalty units or level 8 imprisonment (1 year), or both.